Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Summary, conclusions and outlook

-An obvious next step would be to extend the perturbative results to higher loop orders.
-Even if the spectra would start to differ, however, we expect the same secularity problems as in SPT, i.\,e.~higher-order perturbative corrections growing faster in time, indicating a breakdown of perturbation theory~\cite{Carlson2009,Blas2014}.
-Therefore, it seems necessary to use non-perturbative techniques.
-Indeed, it is a known feature of other field theories that purely non-perturbative effects can exist.
-In order to capture stream crossing, full phase-space approaches based on the Vlasov equation or (R)KFT are required.
+An obvious next step would be the inclusion of a \emph{physically motivated} initial velocity dispersion.
+Even though the spectra will differ, however, we expect similar secularity problems as in SPT, i.\,e.~higher-order perturbative corrections growing faster in time, indicating a breakdown of perturbation theory~\cite{Carlson2009,Blas2014}.
+Therefore, it seems necessary to use nonperturbative techniques.
+Full phase-space approaches based on the Vlasov equation or (R)KFT provide a basis for exploring these without imposing an a priori truncation of the dynamics.